soroel/alx-low_level_programming/0x00-hello_world/README.md

-prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

-Use the function printf
+prints the size of various types on the computer it is compiled and run on